-Docker kicked off the explosion in containers, but soon afterwards, the landscape seemed to explode with tools, standards and acronyms.
-So what is ‘docker’ really, and what do the terms like “CRI” and “OCI” mean?
-Why should you even care?
-Read on to figure it all out.
+The explosion in containers was kicked off by Docker.
+But soon afterwards, the landscape seemed to explode with tools, standards and acronyms.
+So what is ‘docker’ really, and what do terms like “CRI” and “OCI” mean?
+Should you even care?
+Read on to find out.

 Since Docker started the container frenzy, there’s been a Cambrian explosion of new container tools, standards and APIs.

-Unless you’re right at the coal-face of technology, it can be very hard to keep up with.
-And the power-games between the big tech companies just add to the confusion for the rest of us.
+But unless you’re right at the coal-face of technology, it can be very hard to keep up.
+And the power-games between the big tech companies can add to the confusion for the rest of us.

 In this article, we’ll look at all the main names you’ve heard in container-land, try to descramble the jargon for you, and explain how the container ecosystem works.

 And if you think you’re the only one who doesn’t understand it all, don’t worry… you’re not. :)

 🌍 You can also read this article in German (translation courtesy of Anatoli Kreyman)